+ACCESSING PROGRAMMING SUBMENUS

-ACCESSING PROGRAMMING SUB-MENUS must hold down the right-arrow key for 2 seconds; then enter the correct password to access the submenus.
+In order to enter the programming submenus, the user must hold down the right-arrow key for 2 seconds; then enter the correct password to access the submenus.
 If the correct password is entered, the display will read "Full Access."
-If an incorrect password is entered the display will read "Read Only," and the user will not be able to alter any programming.
+If an incorrect password is entered, the display will read "Read Only," and the user will not be able to alter any programming.